Dr. Pamela Rossel Cartes

 Function and Responsibilities:

 I am postdoctoral scientist at the Interface Geochemistry (Section 3.5).
-I am currently evaluating the dynamic and fate of organic compounds in snow and algae dominated systems, and their association with the presence of microorganisms in cryogenic systems.
+I am currently evaluating the dissolved organic matter (DOM) cycled on glaciers.

-I am interested in organic geochemistry, particularly in the production, transformation, and fluxes of organic matter in the environment.
-I use mass spectrometric analysis to study the composition of a wide variety of samples (e.g. hydrothermal fluids and sediment pore water), and statistical methods to associate their composition with the environmental characteristics and the microbial communities present.
+I am interested in organic geochemistry, particularly in the production, transformation, and fluxes of dissolved organic matter (DOM) in the environment.
+I use mass spectrometric analysis to study the composition of a wide variety of samples (e.g. hydrothermal fluids and sediment pore water), and statistical methods to associate their composition with the environmental characteristics.

 2005-2009 PhD in Geosciences.
 University of Bremen, Germany.

 Thesis title: Microbial communities performing anaerobic oxidation of methane: diversity of lipid signatures and habitats.

 2002-2005 M. Sc. in Oceanography.
 University of Concepción, Chile.

 Thesis title: Last Glacial Maximum to Holocene changes in export production and sea surface temperature from the continental margin of Concepción, Chile.

 1996-2002 Degree in Marine Biology.
 University of Concepción, Chile.Thesis project: Microbial degradation of organic matter in the water column: The effect of oxygen.

 I am currently part of the ERC Synergy Grant Deep Purple.
 For more details see: https://www.deeppurple-ercsyg.eu/home